smartHelios/docker/README.md

-# docker
+# ECR auth
-An Alpine image loaded with Docker
+An Alpine image loaded with Docker and the AWS CLI to perform operations against AWS ECR